tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 **Commentary:** Using a cutoff date of 13th June 2023, this listing consists of X root certificates, Y intermediate certificates and occupies Z bytes in total.
 A copy of this listing can be found here (TODO).
 TODO Typical Lifespan.
 TODO Number added.

 **DISCUSS:** Will static versioning be sufficient?
 If it is felt that new dictionaries might want to be introduced more frequently than yearly, this draft would be better recast as its own TLS extension.
 A sketch of what that might look like is defined in Appendix TODO.

+**TODO: Condense this to two prefix schemes, one with a fair dictionary and one with a trained dictionary.**

 ## Scheme 1: Simple Baseline